u11d-com/medusa-avalara/README.md

   }'
 ```

 This will return a response containing a `token` field.
-Copy the token value.
+Copy this token value to use in the `Authorization: Bearer YOUR_TOKEN_HERE` header for the admin API endpoints described below.

+### Using Different Tax Codes for Products

+In most e-commerce scenarios, different products require different tax codes based on their category, material, or intended use.
+The plugin uses the `avalara_product` table to determine which specific Avalara tax code should be applied to each product during tax calculations.
+You can manage these product-specific tax codes either by updating the database table directly or by using the provided admin API endpoint.

+You can find the complete list of available Avalara tax codes at: https://taxcode.avatax.avalara.com/

+By default, all products will use the `taxCodes.default` value.
+To assign specific Avalara tax codes to individual products, make a `PUT` request to `/admin/avalara-products` using your authentication token:

-**Step 2: Update Product Tax Codes**
+**Update Product Tax Codes:**

-Use the token to update product tax codes:

 ```bash
 curl -X PUT http://localhost:9000/admin/avalara-products \